-A 2015 study published in the Archives of Sexual Behavior found that a strong link between caressing, regular cuddling and long-term relationship satisfaction in committed couples.
+A 2015 study published in the Archives of Sexual Behavior found a strong link between caressing, regular cuddling, and long-term relationship satisfaction in committed couples.

 “The findings suggest that the period after sex is a critical time for promoting satisfaction in intimate bonds.” concluded the study.